mdp-toolkit/mdp-toolkit/README.md

 From the scientific developer’s perspective, MDP is a modular framework, which can easily be expanded.
 The implementation of new algorithms is easy and intuitive.
 The new implemented units are then automatically integrated with the rest of the library.

+## Main Features

-The base of available algorithms is steadily increasing and includes signal processing methods (Principal Component Analysis, Independent Component Analysis, Slow Feature Analysis), manifold learning methods ([Hessian] Locally Linear Embedding), several classifiers, probabilistic methods (Factor Analysis, RBM), data pre-processing methods, and many others.
+The base of available algorithms is steadily increasing and includes
+* signal processing methods such as
+  * Independent Component Analysis,
+  * Principal Component Analysis, and
+  * Slow Feature Analysis;
+* manifold learning methods such as the [Hessian] Locally Linear Embedding,
+* several classifiers,
+* probabilistic methods such as
+  * Factor Analysis,
+  * Fisher Discriminant Analysis,
+  * Linear Regression, and
+  * RBMs;
+* data pre-processing methods such as
+  * expansion methods for feature generation and
+  * whitening for data normalization;
+and many others.

+You can find out more about MDP's functionality in the [node list](https://mdp-toolkit.github.io/node_list.html) and [the utilities description](https://mdp-toolkit.github.io/additional_utilities.html).

 Please refer to the online documentation at https://mdpdocs.readthedocs.io The legacy documentation is still available at http://mdp-toolkit.sourceforge.net